dnvriend/akka-persistence-inmemory/README.md

     added.
 I need this interface to load massive amounts of data, that will be processed by many actors, but initially I just want to create and store one or more events belonging to an actor, that will handle the business rules eventually.
 Using actors or a shard region for that matter, just gives to much actor life cycle overhead ie. too many calls to the data store.
-The `akka.persistence.query.scaladsl.EventWriter` interface is non-official and puts all responsibility of ensuring the integrity of the journal this means when some strange things are happening caused by wrong loading of the data, all the responsibility is on you, and not on the Akka team.
+The `akka.persistence.query.scaladsl.EventWriter` interface is non-official and puts all responsibility of ensuring the integrity of the journal on you.
+This means when some strange things are happening caused by wrong loading of the data, and therefor breaking the integrity and ruleset of akka-persistence, all the responsibility on fixing it is on you, and not on the Akka team.

 ## 1.3.4 (2016-07-17)
   - Codacy code cleanup release.